usnistgov/FIPS201/_Appendix/accreditation.md

 issuance and maintenance systems SHALL be validated to [[FIPS 140]](references.md#ref-FIPS140) with an overall Security Level 2 (or higher).
 The facilities for [[FIPS 140]](references.md#ref-FIPS140) testing are the Cryptographic and Security Testing Laboratories accredited by the NVLAP program of NIST.
 Vendors who want to supply cryptographic modules can select any of the accredited laboratories.
-The tests that these laboratories conduct on for all vendor submissions are validated, and a validation certificate for each vendor module is issued by the Cryptographic Module Validation Program (CMVP), a joint program run by NIST and the Communications Security Establishment (CSE) of the Government of Canada.
+The tests that these laboratories conduct for all vendor submissions are validated, and a validation certificate for each vendor module is issued by the Cryptographic Module Validation Program (CMVP), a joint program run by NIST and the Communications Security Establishment (CSE) of the Government of Canada.
 The details of the CMVP